In this issue, we continue with various teachings from the Sunnah that can be implemented in today’s classrooms.

 When Allah’s Messenger (sa) began to preach the message to the people, they raised all kinds of objections about him and his person.
 In response, the Quran directed him to tell them: “Verily, I have stayed amongst you a life time before this.”
 (Yunus 10:16)

 Here, the audience is being reminded about what they already knew about the Messenger’s (sa) character.
 Didn’t they already call him as-Sadiq (the truthful) and Al-Ameen (the trustworthy)?
 His entire life had been spent with the Makkans, and his record was sparklingly clean.
 Why was it surprising for them, if he declared himself to be a Prophet (sa)?
-Even Abu Sufyan attested before Heraclius, the Byzantine Emperor, that Muhammad (sa) had never lied or cheated anyone in his life.
-Heraclius then declared that someone who didn’t lie about anything in his life must also be telling the truth about Allah (swt).
+Even Abu Sufyan attested before Heraclitus, the Byzantine Emperor, that Muhammad (sa) had never lied or cheated anyone in his life.
+Heraclitus then declared that someone who didn’t lie about anything in his life must also be telling the truth about Allah (swt).

 The lesson to be learnt here is that you must earn a position of respect, before those around you begin to develop faith in what you say.
 Just the fact that you have been appointed as a teacher doesn’t give you much credence with your students.
 You will have to earn their respect.
 Then and only then they will start to trust you and listen to what you teach them.